justdiver/meraki-to-palo-user-id/README.md

 ## Step 3

 Next, you need a Palo Alto API key, and we need to push the XML file to the firewall.
-You can find info on getting your Palo Alto API key here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key  Doublecheck your API key lifetime. https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/firewall-administration/manage-firewall-administrators/configure-administrative-accounts-and-authentication/configure-api-key-lifetime  I do not recommend an infinite lifetime, but you can set it to whatever you want.
+You can find info on getting your Palo Alto API key [here](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key).
+Doublecheck your API key [lifetime](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/firewall-administration/manage-firewall-administrators/configure-administrative-accounts-and-authentication/configure-api-key-lifetime).
+I do not recommend an infinite lifetime, but you can set it to whatever you want.

 API key in hand, we can plug this into another Python script to do the actual push.  pa-post-api.py in this repo.
 If you've done everything correct, you can hop over to the Monitor tab on your firewall and check the user-id mappings.
 You can filter this with `( datasourcename eq XMLAPI )` to show just the user-ids that came from the API (in case you have other sources as well).

 One last note on the Palo import...
 You have to declare what subnets you will include and exclude or the script will fail.
-More info here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-web-interface-help/user-identification/device-user-identification-user-mapping/include-or-exclude-subnetworks-for-user-mapping
+More info [here](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-web-interface-help/user-identification/device-user-identification-user-mapping/include-or-exclude-subnetworks-for-user-mapping).

 ## Step 4